Improved Weak Simulation of Universal Quantum Circuits by Correlated $L_1$ Sampling

-Further extension of this method can be made to produce higher powers of \(t\) in \(\gamma\) and thereby improve performance further.
-In the proof of Lemma~\ref{le:sparsifyupperbound}, the source of the linear power in \(\gamma\) is due to correlated \(t\)-wise \(L_1\) sampling; every i.i.d. sampled state is supplemented with \(t\) samples with a known relative absolute inner product.
-The number of supplemented states can be increased to \(t^m\), for \(m>1\), limited only by the minimal number \(k = (\xi_\phi^t - \gamma) \delta^{-2}\) of stabilizer states needed.
-This will add a corresponding power of \(t^m\) in \(\gamma\).
+This method can be extended to produce higher powers of \(t\) in \(\gamma\) and thereby improve performance further.
+In the proof of Theorem~\ref{th:sparsifyupperbound}, the source of the linear power in \(\gamma\) is due to correlated \(t\)-wise \(L_1\) sampling; every i.i.d. sampled state is supplemented with \(t\) samples with a known relative absolute inner product given by Lemma~\ref{le:bitflip}.
+However, it is easy to show that the number of mutually \({\ge} t/2\)-bitflipped states is larger than \(t\) and the number of states given by Lemma~\ref{le:bitflip} is a loose lower bound.
+The number of supplemented states can be increased to \(t^m\), for \(m>1\), limited by the minimal number \(k = (\xi_\phi^t - \gamma) \delta^{-2}\) of stabilizer states needed and the existence of states with the minimum number of mutual bitflips desired.
+This will add a corresponding power of \(t^m\) instead of \(t\) in \(\gamma\).
 It is also possible to extend \(\gamma\) to higher powers \(t^m\) for fixed \(k\) by supplementing every i.i.d. sampled state with \(t\) samples that have different relative absolute inner products.
-In both of these cases, doing so increases the sparsification tail bound of \(\Pr \left[ \|H^{\otimes t} - \psi\|^2 \le \braket{\Omega}{\Omega} - 1 + \delta^2 \right]\) further.
-This decreases the rate of convergence, and so will require \(\delta^2 \ll t^{-m}\) for the improvement in scaling to hold.
+In both of these cases, doing so would increase the sparsification tail bound of \(\Pr \left[ \|H^{\otimes t} - \psi\|^2 \le \braket{\Omega}{\Omega} - 1 + \delta^2 \right]\) further.
+This would decrease the rate of convergence, and so would require \(\delta^2 \gg (\xi^t_{\pi/4} - t^{m})^{-1}\) for the improvement in scaling to outperform independent sampling to the same convergence probability.
+However, it is not clear how many such appropriately bit-flipped supplemental states exist given a bitstring and, therefore, it is not clear how large \(m\) of a reduction \(t^m\) in \(\gamma\) it is possible to accomplish.
+We leave this unresolved for future study.

 A similar approach will also extend this method of correlated \(L_1\) norm sampling to any of the other diagonal states expressed by Eq.~\ref{eq:diagstate}.
 Such a treatment would differ only in that the distribution of \(t\) bit-flipped bit strings would be sampled from the non-uniform distribution given by Eq.~\ref{eq:diagstate} for \(\phi \ne \frac{\pi}{4}\).